 SAPIC is an APA Accredited Internship Program

-Mayday Levine-Mata, PsyD, is the training director for the Southern Arizona Psychology Internship program.
+Mayday Levine-Mata, Psy.D., is the training director for the Southern Arizona Psychology Internship program.
 She is a graduate of Antioch New England University and was a SAPIC intern in 2004-5.
 Dr. Levine-Mata is also the Director, Integrated Care and service line director for La Frontera’s adult outpatient therapy team.
 Prior to working for SAPIC, she was program director for Sierra Tucson and Chief Clinical Officer for the Community Partnership of Southern Arizona.
-Dr. Levine-Mata is a generalist with experience working with children and families, couples individual and groups, integrated healthcare (integrated primary and behavioral healthcare), and co-occurring disorders (mental health and substance abuse).
-Her supervisory approach is collaborative and supportive, with a focus on the intern developing a sense of self-in-role and being able to articulate a professional identity.
+Dr. Levine-Mata is a generalist with experience working with children and families, couples individual and groups, integrated healthcare (integrated primary and behavioral healthcare), and co-occuring disorders (mental health and substance abuse).

 She did her master’s and doctoral work at the Colorado State University in experimental and bio-psychology.
 After doing post-doctoral research at the IUPUI Institute of Psychiatric Research, NASA-Ames, and a pharmaceutical company, she re-specialized in clinical psychology at the University of Arizona.
 She completed her internship at La Frontera Center.